christianityorigins/website/blog/_posts/2014-01-10-typecasting.md

 The original site is no longer active.
 The preserved version is available via the Internet Archive at https://web.archive.org/web/20240113043329/https://thenazareneway.com/MM%20Chart.htm

-This reference guide to the many aliases of Alexander (grandson of King Herod)—also known as Gaius Julius Alexander, Herodian Prince of Judaea, Alexander Lysimachus, Alexander the Alabarch, Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania, Phraates V, and Monobazus I, King of Adiabene—as well as his sister-wife Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX, Pythodorida Philometor, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, and Philo of Alexandria, together with their two sons Tiberius Julius Alexander and Marcus Julius Alexander, served as the starting point of my research.
+This reference guide to the many aliases of Alexander (grandson of King Herod)—also known as Gaius Julius Alexander, Herodian Prince of Judaea, Alexander Lysimachus, Alexander the Alabarch, Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania, Phraates V, and Monobazus I, King of Adiabene—as well as his sister-wife Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX, Pythodorida Philometor, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, and Philo of Alexandria, together with their two sons Tiberius Julius Alexander and Marcus Julius Alexander, served as the Rosetta Stone of the Imperial family's alias system.
 I consider this chart important enough to preserve for posterity.

 Note: Asander of Bosphorus = Julius Caesar, Dynamis = Cleopatra, Mark Antony = King Herod, so that chart confuses some of their aliases with those of Cleopatra and Mark Antony’s grandchildren.
 Nevertheless, it provided my initial framework for understanding the complex web of identities this family employed